oomlout/oomlout_oomp_builder/navigation/oobb/part/smd_magazine_label_holder/05_14_nm_12_mm_tape_width_12_mm_x_36_mm_label/part/readme.md

-# Oobb Part Smd Magazine Label Holder 05 14 Nm 12 Mm Tape Width 12 Mm X 36 Mm Label
+# Oobb Part SMD Magazine Label Holder 05 14 Nm 12 mm Tape Width 12 mm X 36 mm Label

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base